A full-body dose, central in the field of radioprotection

-Exposure to doses of less than 1 mSv can be considered as very low.
+Exposure to doses under 1 mSv can be considered as very low.
 The 1 mSv limit (shown in red on the far left) is the legal maximum for artificial sources of radiation besides medicine : medical exposures are excluded since this limit is exceeded when with a scanner or approached for a radiograph of the pelvis.
-Examples given of exposure to natural radioactivity or resulting from human activities are annual averages (besides the radiographies and the air flight).
-In the doses resulting from human activities, the share of the non-medical, in particular of nuclear power plants is low.
+Examples given of exposure to natural radioactivity or resulting from human activities are annual averages (radiographies , air flights …).
+For doses resulting from human activities, the share of the non-medical, in particular of nuclear power plants is low.

 The levels to which we are exposed due to natural radioactivity, medical diagnostics and human activities are very low in comparison.
-They are in the range of millisieverts (thousandth of a sievert).
+They are in the range of millisieverts (mSv, thousandth of a sievert).
 For example, the annual dose due to natural radioactivity is 2.4 mSv in France.

 The effective dose is in some ways an average of the local equivalent doses absorbed by an individual.
 For example, in radiodiagnostics, such as in a mammography, only a small part of the body is irradiated.
 The effective dose received during a mammography varies between 0.1 and 0.01 millisieverts (mSv), but this number is not the most relevant as it applies to the whole body.
 More important is the equivalent dose absorbed by the breast : it should not be greater than a certain limit – say 1 mSv.
 In radio and nuclear therapies, it is also the equivalent doses that count more.

 This animation by UK not-for-profit Nuffield Health shows just how little radiation medical scans expose us to by comparing the levels to natural background radiation, air travel and even space travel.
 Produced with the help of the Radiological Protection Centre in London.

 Link to Nuffield Health web site